kmarks2013/tetriact-api/README.md

 ---

 ### Motivation
-I have always been a big fan of tetris and wanted to attempt to build it using react.
-I also wanted to learn more about hooks, and a new way of styling which is why I chose to follow this [tutorial](https://www.youtube.com/watch?v=ZGOaCxX8HIU&t=322s&ab_channel=freeCodeCamp.org) for much of the game logic.
+I have always been a big fan of Tetris and wanted to attempt to build it using React.
+Because I am also a fan of arcade games I created this API that would allow players to save their scores and see where they rank in the top 10.

 ### Domain Model